armum/web-armum/README.md

 ```
 ## Contribute

+Special thanks to [Dan Pollock](https://someonewhocares.org/) for the maintenance of the hosts file.

 Any donation to cover the servers costs is appreciated [Paypal](https://www.paypal.com/paypalme/mencargo/USD)

 It would be possible to setup additional DNS servers in specific regions with recurrent donations.

-Special thanks to [Dan Pollock](https://someonewhocares.org/) for the maintenance of the hosts file.
+If you would like to create your own server checkout `server.md`, for a local service see `local.md`.